JakeD520/Lucian/03_Episodes/S01E01/Scene 11.md

 Then maybe it wouldn’t just be mine.
 Maybe it would be ours.

 **KAELARYS**
-(tilts her head, warmed by Lyra’s spark)
-Ours, yes.
-A new breath woven into the old.

-**KAELARYS**
 (quiet, touched)
 Ours… yes.

-She spins, hands sketching invisible brushstrokes in the air.
+Lyra spins, hands sketching invisible brushstrokes in the air.

 Kaelarys watches.

-(she lifts a hand, mirroring Lyra’s gesture, stopping just short of the tapestry’s threads)
+She lifts a hand, mirroring Lyra’s gesture, stopping just short of the tapestry’s threads.
-Your wild blues against their solemn reds… I can almost see it.

 Her hand moves, slow.
 Fingers hover just above the tapestry — tracing the outline of a figure without touching.